Everest Public High School: Seniors

-As seniors, students must take AP Environmental Science (or chemistry depending on the teacher situation), AP English Literature, AP Statistics, and AP Government.
+As seniors, students must take AP Environmental Science (or chemistry depending on the teacher situation), AP English Literature, AP Calculus or Statistics, and AP Government.
 They are also eligible for internships or independent study projects at home.

 Elective courses

 For freshmen and sophomore years, Everest students take an elective course.
 This period is called "Expeditions," it was formerly called "Intersession".
-During this time students take 2 elective courses.
-Students rank their choice of courses and then they are assigned to 2 of their choices.
-Expeditions occurs four times every few months, each for 3 two week sessions and 1 single week session, or a total of seven weeks.
-The courses offered at Everest are same as they are offered in other schools in the Summit Public Schools system and do not occur at the same time.
+During this time students take two elective courses.
+Students rank their choice of courses and then they are assigned to two of their choices.
+Expeditions occurs four times every few months, each for four two-week sessions, or a total of eight weeks.
+The courses offered at Everest were same as they are offered in other schools in the Summit Public Schools system and do not occur at the same time.

 Clubs and teams

 Everest formerly had a number of teams and clubs, run by pupils and supervised by teachers.
 Some of them were the Music Club, Everest Forensics Team (speech and debate), Culinary Diversity Club, Gender and Sexuality Alliance, Comic Club, Alliance of Latin American Students (ALAS), Creativity Club, and Young Dreamers Network (which does local and international charity work).
 The first club was the Asian Student Union, formed back in 2010 at the Old Building.

-Everest students also have the opportunity to participate in a number of team sports.

-Currently, only a small handful of clubs exist.
-Student Ambassadors which allows students to connect better with the community and staff and to improve the school.
-Student Council, where students can work directly with Math III and AP Stats teacher Nicholas "Nick" Schwartz to plan school event such as fundraisers, dances, and seasonal activities.

-Mr. Schwartz additionally supervises the Speech and Debate club, which was founded by Nicholas "Nick" Carrubba (Chancellor of the student council for the 2023-2024 school year) and Julian "JJ" Christensen (who had acted as a co-president of student council until his graduation and the abolition of the old governmental system) as president and captain respectively in 2022.
-In 2023, Laila Temple was elevated to the position of vice president to join Carrubba, her partner, in running the club, as well as Ashley Candido Antele to the position of competition captain.
-Newcomers Cristel De La Cruz and Rosi Martinez are prepared to take up leadership roles in 2024 after the previous leaders graduate.
-The club has worked in conjunction with Kwodwo Moore, a program specialist from the Silicon Valley Urban Debate League, also known as SVUDL.
-The team has taken home several trophies and medals ranging from 5th place to 1st, additionally with Christensen winning speaker of the year in 2023.
+A club from the final years of the school's operation was the speech and debate club, affiliated with the Silicon Valley Urban Debate League (SVUDL).
+The club worked in conjunction with the SVUDL until the school's closure in 2025.
+The team has taken home several trophies and medals ranging from 5th place to 1st.